 Xior reports in accordance with an "operational control approach", which means that all utility data for the reported assets are 100% based on invoices for the attention of Xior.
 However, for part of the portfolio, the tenant concluded an individual electricity contract for the rented unit.
-This reporting therefore only includes the consumption purchased by Xior as lessor and excludes the consumption data of the tenant itself (invoices received directly by the tenant).
-It is Xior's vision to internalise these contracts wherever possible.
+This reporting

-Sites for which consumption data is in the name of students or other external parties are not included in the table of landlord-obtained indicators in line with EPRA guidelines.
+Sites for which consumption data is in the name of students or other external parties are not included in the table of landlord-obtained indicators in line with EPRA quidelines.